-The proposed method basically has two components: a) the evaluation function of each feature subset (in a supervised learning context), and b) the search strategy.
+The proposed method has two basic components: a) the evaluation function of each feature subset (in a supervised learning context), and b) the search strategy.

-3.1 Evaluation criterion
+3.1 Evaluation Criterion

-With respect to the feature subset evaluation criterion, we proposed a non-monotonic function that, essentially, is calculated in a similar way to the Shannon entropy, only that instead of considering the entropy of one single feature, or attribute, against the class attribute (2-way entropy, or traditional entropy), it is calculated considering the entropy of two (or more attributes) against the class (n-way entropy).
+With respect to the feature subset evaluation criterion, we proposed a non-monotonic function.
+This function is calculated in a similar way to the Shannon entropy, only that instead of considering the entropy of one single feature, or attribute, against the class attribute (2-way entropy, or traditional entropy), it is calculated considering the entropy of two (or more attributes) against the class (n-way entropy).
 With this approach, we sought to capture the inter-dependences among attributes.